aakritsubedi/learning-graphql/README.md

 ![GraphQL](./images/03_graphQLQuery.png)

-7. Modifying the data
+7. Add the new data
    Add a mutation and update the schema

 ```javascript
 // Mutation
 const RootMutationType = new GraphQLObjectType({